MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/gov.md

 |Microsoft Secure Score|![Yes](images/svg/check-yes.svg) <sup>1</sup>|![No](images/svg/check-no.svg) Not supported|![No](images/svg/check-no.svg) Not supported|

 > [!NOTE]
-> <sup>1</sup> While Microsoft Secure Score is available for GCC customers, security recommendations from Microsoft Defender for Endpoint are not currently supported.
+> <sup>1</sup> While Microsoft Secure Score is available for GCC customers, not all security recommendations are available.

 These are the features and known gaps for [Mobile Threat Defense (Microsoft Defender for Endpoint on Android & iOS)](mtd.md):